phetsims/phet-info/doc/alternative-input-quickstart-guide.md

   positionProperty: widget.positionProperty,
   dragBoundsProperty: dragBoundsProperty,
   transform: modelViewTransform,
-  dragVelocity: 100, // velocity - change in position per second
+  dragSpeed: 100, // velocity - change in position per second
-  shiftDragVelocity: 20 // finer-grained
+  shiftDragSpeed: 20 // finer-grained
 } );
 ```

-You’ll also need to add these options to your Node:
+You’ll also need to add these options to your Node to make it focusable:

 ```
 // pdom options